CodethinkLabs/immut/README.md

 To build the project run:

-    packer build rpmostree-update.json (Requires root if your user account is not part of the docker group.) packer build fedora-atomic-24.json
+    packer build rpmostree-update.json
+	packer build  fedora-atomic-24.json

+This will output all images we currently support.
+In order to build a single image use the -only packer argument.

+for Virtual Box:

+    packer-io build -only virtualbox fedora-atomic-24.json

+for Qemu:

+	packer-io build -only qemu fedora-atomic-24.json